Srijeeta977/EcoPilot-AI/README.md

 ### Demo Video

 Uploaded in README-assets.
-Please download the raw file to view.
+In case of large file size please download the raw file to view it.

 ---